SoarGroup/rosie/agent/manage-world-state/attend-to-perception/README.md

 and more matching predicates will be preferred.
 Predicate conflicts if the candidate has a different predicate for the same property

-## change-world-command

-This code is only used to respond to a `^change-world` command on the input-link, which is a way for external scripts to modify the internal world state.